MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 For purposes of this document, there are two categories of users:

 * Creators: Technical artist and developers building with the Mesh toolkit
-* IT admins: Managers working in Azure
+* IT admins: Managers working in Azure or M365

 ## Version list and dates